 I was not particularly disposed to staying on base when I wasn't working, so I really didn't avail myself of many of the amenities there.
 The truth is that I was passing time until my DOS.
 I worked at the GATR (Ground Air Transmitter Receiver) site, which diminished my understanding of the rest of the site even more.
 Since my parents lived in Seattle, I drove home during my breaks.
 That close to home, the 757th was a great place to be.

-After the 757th shut down in January 1979, the site was given to Whatcom County and the county leased a portion of the site to the Lion's Club, for a facility called Camp Horizon which is devoted to kids with special needs.
+After the 757th shut down in January 1979, the site was given to Whatcom County and the county leased a portion of the site to the Lion's Club, for a facility called Camp Horizon which is devoted to people (not just kids) with special needs.
 The county also has a rec/fitness prgram that operates out of the Gym, and the gym gets used for other events in and for the community.

 On Saturday, May 16, 2009, I visited the old radar site.
 It was warm, but not particularly clear, which you can see in the pictures.
 Another grey day in the Pacific Northwest.
 There is demolition sometime in the old site's future, and I wanted to see it before this happened.